kwaldenphd/python-lists-strings/README.md

 print(sentence)
 ```

-23. We could also assign this whole sentence to a variable and return the same output.

-<blockquote>Q3: Explain how each of these two programs (steps 15-18) work in your own words.</blockquote>
+<blockquote>Q3: Explain how each of these two programs (steps 20-23) work in your own words.</blockquote>

 ### Combining Variable Types